AliMortezaei/ParvazAcademy/README.md

 - A student can join a course
 - Each course can have several sections
 - Anyone can see the courses
+- Teacher and student can manage their own profile
+- Authentication with phone number and email